VachaLab/qq-manual/src/qq_shebang.md

 # qq shebang

-The `qq shebang` command is a small utility for converting regular scripts into qq-compatible scripts.
+The `qq shebang` command is a utility for converting regular scripts into qq-compatible scripts.
 It has no direct equivalent in Infinity.

 ### Description